ashadulislam6156rs/Assignment-05-Emergency-Hotline/readme.md

 Event Delegation is a JavaScript technique where, instead of having separate event listeners for many child elements, an event listener is placed on a parent element.
 The event is then passed to the parent using event bubbling, and the parent is identified to a specific child.
 <br>
--Performance is better
+- Performance is better
--Dynamic elements can be handled
+- Dynamic elements can be handled
--Clean code & less memory usage
+- Clean code & less memory usage
 <br>
 6. What is the difference between **preventDefault() and stopPropagation()** methods?